tvdboom/marketcap/README.md

 #### Politics

 The game features four political fields where players can influence the political landscape: government, ideology, culture, and orientation.
-The values in these fields represent the global tendency towards one of the two directions.
+The values in these fields represent the global tendency towards one of the two directions in the field.
 Countries and sectors are influenced depending on their affiliation to each field.
 Use your influence to change the political landscape to your advantage.

 <br>